follmann/favicon_maker/README.md

 In order to integrate the FaviconMaker effortless into your [Middleman](https://github.com/tdreyno/middleman) project use the following gem: [middleman-favicon-maker](https://github.com/follmann/middleman-favicon-maker) with version v3.5 or higher

 ## Template Image Guideline
 Choose the version with the biggest dimension as your base image.
 Currently the size 152x152 for newer iOS devices marks the upper limit.
-So just create a PNG with 24 or 32 Bit color depth and 152x152 document size.
+So just create a PNG with 24 or 32 Bit color depth and 152x152 document size or a vector image SVG (since v1.2).
 Downscaling of images always works better than upscaling.
 Use more than one template file to improve lower resolutions.

 ## Contributing
 1. Fork it